A die cutting machine is used to cut different shapes of card or paper using a die.

 How to use a die cutting machine

 You put the die inside your die cutting plate sandwich, with this raised edge facing towards the paper or card that you want to cut.
-You then put the sandwich though your die cutting machine rollers.
+You then put the sandwich through your die cutting machine rollers.
 Most machines have a manual handle to turn, which turns the rollers to move the sandwich between the rollers.
 As the sandwich moves between the rollers, the pressure exerted by the rollers forces the cutting edge of the die through the paper or card to produce a nice, clean die cut shape.

 Older dies are much thicker than modern ones, and have the metal cutting edge of the die hidden away inside a foam backing.
 These cutting edges can be very sharp, so that care not to push on the foam too hard.
 As long as you have a die cutting machine designed to work with this thicker die, you can still use these dies, but they will not work with most papercraft die cutting machines.
 The great thing about these old-school dies is that they can cut through much thicker materials, like cork, felt and fabric, not just paper and card.